Legal support for M., a migrant worker

 Description

-M.*, a migrant labourer, food delivery worker, was recently the victim of serious physical and psychological violence.
-He was deprived of his liberty and repeatedly assaulted for several hours.
-As a result of this abuse, his health has deteriorated and he now needs support to effectively access justice.
+M.*, a migrant worker and food delivery driver, was recently the victim of a serious act of physical and psychological violence.
+He was deprived of his liberty and repeatedly assaulted over the course of several hours.
+As a result of this abuse, his health has deteriorated, and he currently needs support to gain effective access to justice.

-A lawyer is needed to file a criminal complaint and take the case to court.
-The cost of this is €700: €600 for the initial application and €100 for each instalment.
+To file a criminal complaint and take the case to court, a lawyer is required.
+The cost of this process is €700: €600 for the initial proceedings and €100 for each court hearing.

 Disclaimer:

-In order to get to Europe, a migrant worker often has to borrow thousands of euros, sometimes guaranteeing it with their own house.
-The visa process is long, humiliating and full of uncertainty.
-Once they arrive, many don't know their rights, are dependent on employers who may or may not do their paperwork, live in overcrowded conditions, work unpaid hours and often don't have the courage or the ability to complain about abuses.
+To reach Europe, a migrant worker often has to borrow thousands of euros, sometimes using their own home as collateral.
+The visa application process is long, humiliating and fraught with uncertainty.
+Once they arrive, many are unaware of their rights, are dependent on employers who may or may not process their paperwork, live in overcrowded conditions, work unpaid hours and, often, lack the courage or means to report abuses.

-Instead of real support, they face red tape, delays, lack of translations, incomplete information and impossible deadlines.
-Many end up staying illegally not through no fault of their own, but because the system does not offer real solutions.
+Instead of real support, they face bureaucracy, delays, a lack of translations, incomplete information and deadlines that are impossible to meet.
+Many end up in an irregular situation through no fault of their own, but because the system offers them no real solutions.

-They need support to move forward and hold their abusers to account.
+The person in question needs support to move forward and hold those who assaulted them to account.

-*The victim's full name is not public to protect his identity.
-An action led by the Legal Resource Centre.
+*The victim’s full name is not being disclosed to protect their identity.
+A campaign led by the Legal Resource Centre.

 EN: